anguscheng2508/champsim_neuralNets/README.md

 # ChampSim Neural Nets

 This repository is my barebones progress of developing neural networks for use with ChampSim simulations.
+I made this repo to assist the open-source community.
 It was developed as part of my final year project for my 4th year.
 The aim is to develop efficient neural network architectures to be used for prefetching.
 I have only performed preliminary 'offline' testing, where the input data for the neural networks are readily prepared.
 The goal is to build 'online' architectures, where the neural network is performing predictions and training 'on-board' while the CPU is running.

 ## Information